Paul Ince: Manchester United

 Over the next four seasons, Robson's United career gradually wound down until he finally left to manage Middlesbrough in 1994.
 During this time, Ince found himself playing alongside several other different central midfielders, including Mike Phelan, Neil Webb and Darren Ferguson.
-The arrival of striker Eric Cantona in November 1992 saw Brian McClair become Ince's regular central midfield partner until the arrival of Roy Keane the following season.

-Meanwhile, Ince became United's key midfielder, with snapping tackles, raking passes and some tremendously hit shots, though he was not too prolific a goalscorer.
-One of his best games came in January 1994, when he scored in a 2–2 away draw with former club West Ham in the Premier League.
+One of his best games came in February 1994, when he scored in a 2–2 away draw with former club West Ham in the Premier League.

-He won his second winners' medal when United defeated Barcelona in the final of the European Cup Winners Cup in Rotterdam in 1991 and received his third another year later when United beat Nottingham Forest in the 1992 League Cup final.
+Ince won his second winners' medal when Manchester United defeated Barcelona in the final of the European Cup Winners Cup in Rotterdam in 1991, and received his third another year later when United beat Nottingham Forest in the 1992 League Cup final.

-The next year, Manchester United were competing in the inaugural Premier League season with Ince and his best friend at the time, Ryan Giggs at the fore and part of a team that included Mark Hughes, Eric Cantona, Peter Schmeichel, Andrei Kanchelskis, Steve Bruce and Denis Irwin.
-Seeking a first League title for 26 years, United won it and Ince completed his domestic medal set just four years after joining the club.

 Manchester United continued to dominate the domestic game in 1993–94, enjoying an almost unbroken lead of the Premier League throughout the season, and Ince was the midfield general in the side which won the "double" of league and FA Cup in 1994.
-A year later and Ince suffered more of the all too familiar chants of "Judas" when he and Manchester United went to West Ham on the last day of the season, needing a win to retain their Premier League crown.
+A year later Manchester United went to West Ham on the last day of the season, needing a win to retain their Premier League crown.
 They could only draw the game and Blackburn Rovers took the title.
 Ince's next game saw them lose the FA Cup final to Everton, leaving United without a major trophy for the first time in six seasons.
-During that season, his central midfield partner Roy Keane had missed 17 of United's 42 league games due to injury, meaning that Ince often found himself partnered with Brian McClair and – particularly towards the end of the season – the 20-year-old Nicky Butt.

 In June 1995, Ferguson sold Ince to Inter Milan for £7.5 million – at the time one of the biggest fees involving an English club.
 Ferguson had long sustained a tempestuous relationship with Ince, labelling him a "bottler" and a "big-time Charlie" (a statement Ferguson said later he regretted).
-Ince's nickname, The Guvnor, also rankled with Ferguson, who once berated him by saying, "There’s only one guvnor around here, Incey, and it ain’t you".
+Ince's nickname, The Guvnor, also rankled with Ferguson, who once berated him by saying, "There's only one guvnor around here, Incey, and it ain't you".
 Many fans saw this as the prime reason for Ince being sold, rather than on footballing or economic grounds.